Vistula University

-Vistula University (VU; Polish: Akademia Finansów i Biznesu Vistula, lit.
-'Vistula Academy of Finance and Business') is a non-public university based in Warsaw, Poland.
+Vistula University (VU; Akademia Finansów i Biznesu Vistula, AFiB Vistula, lit.
+'Vistula Academy of Finance and Business') is a private university based in Warsaw, Poland.

 The university has authorization to award doctoral degrees in the disciplines of Economics and Finance, History, Management and Quality Studies and Political Science and Public Administration.

 In the Perspektywy 2024 ranking, it is ranked 4th among the best non-public universities in Poland.